 Key Terms – the terms of your contract with Your Customers that you must bring to their attention before they enter into that contract.
 Those terms are:

-- How you deal with expired and expiring domain name registrations;
+• How you deal with expired and expiring domain name registrations; and

-Policies – the Acceptable Use Policy, Sanctions Policy, Fees Policy, Privacy Services Acceptable Use Policy and any other policies relating to your use of our Systems and/or your dealings with Registrants or us, which we may publish on our website and amend from time to time (each a “Policy”);
+Policies – the Acceptable Use Policy, Data Quality Policy, Sanctions Policy, Fees Policy, and any other policies relating to your use of our Systems and/or your dealings with Registrants or us, which we may publish on our website and amend from time to time (each a “Policy”);

 Register - the database of those domain names in and under the .uk top level domain operated by us and, if we are providing data in relation to any domain names as part of the Contract which are not recorded with us, the database of those domain names as well;